Amazon Go cashierless store reportedly finds New York location

 Amazon Go has reportedly found its New York home across the street from the World Trade Center.

-The cashierless store, which the e-commerce giant confirmed was coming to the Big Apple last month, will be in Brookfield Place, according to Recode.
+The cashierless store, which the e-commerce giant last month confirmed would be coming to the Big Apple, will be in Brookfield Place, according to Recode.
 We don't know when it'll open, but Amazon has reportedly already started hiring staff.

-The Amazon store will be near the security desk in front of American Express's office tower and an Oliver Peoples eyewear store, adjacent to the Winter Garden atrium, Recode noted.
+The Amazon store will be near the security desk in front of American Express' office tower and an Oliver Peoples eyewear store, adjacent to the Winter Garden atrium, Recode noted.

-Amazon Go is designed around shopping without a wallet or checkout lines -- like a legal version of shoplifting.
+Amazon Go is built to let you shop without a wallet or having to stand in checkout lines -- like a legal version of shoplifting.
 You scan the Amazon Go app on your phone as you arrive, pick up your shopping (monitored by the store's cameras) and you're charged via your Amazon account as you leave.

-Its first store opened to the public in Seattle back in January, with a second location coming to the city in August.
+Its first store opened to the public in Seattle back in January, and a second location came to the city in August.
+A Chicago store opened in September.

-Amazon didn't immediately reply to a request for comment on the New York location.
+Amazon declined to confirm or deny the report of the New York store.

+"We don't comment on rumors or speculation," an Amazon spokesperson said in an emailed statement.

 Discuss: Amazon Go cashierless store reportedly finds New York location